smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/Full Outer Join.md

 ---

-You can also use the LEFT OUTER JOIN and a RIGHT OUTER JOIN to mimic the FULL OUTER JOIN.
+You can also use the LEFT OUTER JOIN and a RIGHT OUTER JOIN to simulate the FULL OUTER JOIN.

 This may be the only case where a LEFT OUTER JOIN and a RIGHT OUTER JOIN can be used in the same SQL statement as it preservers the column and table orders between the two unioned statements.